ejw-data/ml-myopia/README.md

 > For more information about the models, see my [notes](./classification/models.md) or read the notes and summaries from the [notebooks](./classification/)

 *  A variety of models were run and more are being added as time permits.
 More models can be found within the `data-balancing` folder.
 Those models were specifically testing the effects of imbalanced data.
 The contents of this folder are testing a variety of models.
 *  As an experiment, I tested the LazyClassifier library but I am not yet confident in its use.
 I prefer to use the models directly from scikit-learn since I understand the interworkings better.
 This library returns the results of many models in a nice table format.
 I use it to guide what models I might want to explore in detail.
-The file is named `myopia-multimodel-compare.ipynb`
+The file is named `model-multimodel-compare.ipynb`
+*  Other models tested:
+    *  KNN
+    *  ANN
+*  Other techniques applied include:
+    *  PCA
+    *  Hyperparameter Tuning
-*
+*  Overall

 ### Clustering